Bug Bites in Bed

 Human spider bites tend to be accidental, when a person comes in direct contact with the spider.
 Common house spiders pose no threat to humans and are rare since there are few insects if any to feed out.
 They do not seek out humans to bite.

-Rare cause of Bug Bites in Bed
+Wolf SpiderThe Wolf Spider is a Rare Cause of Bug Bites in Bed

 Spider bites are usually of no concern and show little to no reaction.
 However some people are highly sensitive and show more of a skin reaction.
 Of course, extremely poisonous spiders such as the brown recluse or the black widow spider can cause serious injury.
 If bitten by one of these poisonous spiders, immediately apply an ice pack and call for medical help.